 Sports medicine is a multidisciplinary field that prevents and treats common sports injuries, as well as improving performance.
 Sports medicine specialists may address issues with any of the following:

-When you see Dr. Sibel for a sports injury, he may use a variety of treatment methods, including things like immobilization, physical therapy, and, in some cases, surgery.
+When you see Dr. Sibel or Dr. Samant for a sports injury, they may use a variety of treatment methods, including things like immobilization, physical therapy, and, in some cases, surgery.

 Sports injuries include any bodily harm that occurred during a sport or physical activity.
 It includes things like concussions and sprained ankles.
 Most sports injuries fall into two categories: acute injuries or overuse injuries.